Williams, High Point Panthers to host Wright and the North Texas Mean Green - WTOP News

 BOTTOM LINE: Atin Wright and North Texas visit D’Maurian Williams and High Point in non-conference action.

-The Panthers are 6-0 in home games.
-High Point is fifth in the Big South scoring 75.6 points while shooting 48.5% from the field.
+The Panthers are 6-0 on their home court.
+High Point scores 75.6 points and has outscored opponents by 10.3 points per game.

-The Mean Green are 1-1 on the road.
-North Texas averages 66.4 points while outscoring opponents by 10.1 points per game.
+The Mean Green are 1-1 in road games.
+North Texas averages 66.4 points and has outscored opponents by 10.1 points per game.

-High Point scores 75.6 points, 19.3 more per game than the 56.3 North Texas gives up.
-North Texas has shot at a 41.6% rate from the field this season, the same as opponents of High Point have averaged.
+High Point makes 48.5% of its shots from the field this season, which is 6.9 percentage points higher than North Texas has allowed to its opponents (41.6%).
+North Texas averages 7.6 made 3-pointers per game this season, 1.0 more made shot on average than the 6.6 per game High Point allows.

-TOP PERFORMERS: Chase Johnston averages 2.1 made 3-pointers per game for the Panthers, scoring 7.4 points while shooting 45.7% from beyond the arc.
+TOP PERFORMERS: Kezza Giffa is shooting 44.4% and averaging 15.8 points for the Panthers.

 The Associated Press created this story using technology provided by Data Skrive and data from Sportradar.